rsksmart/RSKIPs/IPs/RSKIP185.md

 Instead of following this process this RSKIP proposes to refund the user the value sent.

-Put simple, when the Bridge receives less than the required amount, it will transfer back the funds.
+Put simply, when the Bridge receives less than the required amount, it will transfer back the funds to the sender.

 ### Events